FabioGaming/Artilities.NET/README.md

 # Where can I get the package?
 You can download the package on [NuGet](https://www.nuget.org/packages/Artilities.NET) or soon here on GitHub You can also:
-- Type `Install-Package Artilities.NET -Version 1.1.6` into the Package Manager
+- Type `Install-Package Artilities.NET -Version 1.2.0` into the Package Manager
-- Type `dotnet add package Artilities.NET --version 1.1.6` into the command prompt, note that you need to have `dotnet` installed
+- Type `dotnet add package Artilities.NET --version 1.2.0` into the command prompt, note that you need to have `dotnet` installed
-- Reference the Dependency using `<PackageReference Include="Artilities.NET" Version="1.1.6" />`
+- Reference the Dependency using `<PackageReference Include="Artilities.NET" Version="1.2.0" />`
 - Install the package in your Editors NuGet Package Manager

 # DOCUMENTATION
+## Artilities 1.2.0 has added a V2 wrapper
+## If you want to use Artilities.NET v2, consider reading the v2 docs right [HERE](https://github.com/FabioGaming/Artilities.NET/blob/master/docsV2.md)

 ### Getting an Idea
 You can get a random Idea from the Artilities Database using the `getIdea()` function, this function will return a Dictionary with the following keys: `english`, `russian`, `delayTime`, `statusCode`, `raw`.
 - `english` returns the result Idea in English